 King Dasharatha could not bear this separation from his son.
 A few days after Rama’s banishment, the king awoke from uneasy sleep about midnight.
-He suddenly remembered a crime he had committed in his youth, and tells Kausalya how be had once, while hunting, he had killed a young man by mistake, and how the boy’s blind father had solemnly cursed him to die of grief at the loss of his own son.
+He suddenly remembered a crime he had committed in his youth and tells Kausalya how to had once, while hunting, he had killed a young man by mistake, and how the boy’s blind father had solemnly cursed him to die of grief at the loss of his son.
 Before long, the curse had been fulfilled.
 After the death of the king, Bharata, who had been staying in Rajagriha, was called to the capital and invited by his mother Kaikeyi, and by the royal counselors, to ascend the throne.
 But Bharata vigorously refuses, objecting that sovereignty belongs by right to Rama.
-With a great retinue he sets out to find his brother.
+With a great retinue, he sets out to find his brother.

 Meanwhile, Rama, camping in the Chitrakuta hills, is just describing, the beauties of the landscape to Sita, when clouds of dust are seen in the distance and the noise of an approaching army is heard.
 Lakshmana climbs up a tree and sees the army of Bharata drawing near.
 Believing it to be a hostile attack, and he becomes enraged.
 But then Bharata halts his army and approaches alone.
 He throws himself at Rama’s feet, and the brothers embrace one another.
-Now Bharata, with many tears and reproaches against himself and his mother Kaikeyi, reports to Rama the death of his father, and asks him to return and begin his reign.
-Rama says he could not reproach either him or his mother;but that which his father had commanded, must even now be dear to him, and he will never depart from his decision to spend fourteen years in the forest.
+Now Bharata, with many tears and reproaches against himself and his mother Kaikeyi, reports to Rama the death of his father and asks him to return and begin his reign.
+Rama says he could not reproach either him or his mother; but that which his father had commanded, must even now be dear to him, and he will never depart from his decision to spend fourteen years in the forest.
 In vain are all the entreaties of Bharata, who reminds him of the departure of their father.

-Rama, with many lamentations, offers the funeral libation for the departed one, but remains firm in his resolve.
+Rama, with many lamentations, offers the funeral libation for the departed one but remains firm in his resolve.
 Rama comforts his mourning brother in a magnificent speech on the natural, necessary transitoriness of existence, and the inevitability of death, which makes every lament seem unreasonable.
-The counselors, too, come in order to invite Rama to begin his reign.
+The counselors, too, come to invite Rama to begin his reign.
 One of these, Jabali, a great heretic and skeptic, tries to dispel Rama’s moral scruples.
-Everyone lives only for himself, he says, one need not trouble about father and mother; death is the end of all things, the talk of a Beyond is only spread by venal and cynical priests, in order to secure their livelihood; therefore he should only consult his common-sense and ascend the throne.
+Everyone lives only for himself, he says, one need not trouble about father and mother; death is the end of all things, the talk of a Beyond is only spread by venal and cynical priests, to secure their livelihood; therefore he should only consult his common-sense and ascend the throne.
 Rama vigorously rejects these nihilistic teachings.
 But even the arguments of the pious priest Vasishtha fail to change his mind.
-And finally Bharata is compelled to consent to conduct affairs for Rama.
-Rama gives him his sandals as a symbol of sovereignty, and Bharata returns to Ayodhya, Where Rama’s sandals are solemnly placed on the throne as the representatives of the king, while he himself transfers his residence to Nandigrama, in order from there to manage the affairs of the country for Rama, as his representative.
+And finally, Bharata is compelled to consent to conduct affairs for Rama.
+Rama gives him his sandals as a symbol of sovereignty, and Bharata returns to Ayodhya, Where Rama’s sandals are solemnly placed on the throne as the representatives of the king, while he himself transfers his residence to Nandigram, in order from there to manage the affairs of the country for Rama, as his representative.

 Aranya-Kanda – The Forest Chapter – The Abduction of Sita

 When the exiles had lived in the Dandaka forest for a long time, the forest-hermits living there asked Rama for protection against the rakshasas (demons).
 Rama promises this protection, and from that time is incessantly engaged in battles against these monsters.
 The man-eating giant Viradha is the first to be killed.
-Most important is their encounter with Surpanakha (Cousin Sister of Ravana).
+Most important is their encounter with Shurpanakha (Sister of Ravana).
 This hideous ogre falls in love with Rama and makes amorous proposals to him.
 He refers her to his brother Lakshmana.
 Lakshmana scornfully rejects her and reviles her.
 Full of rage, she is about to swallow Sita, when Lakshmana cuts off her ears and nose.

 She flees howling to her brother Khara, marches against Rama with 14,000 rakshasas.
 Khara was a younger male cousin of Ravana.
 Rama slays them all.
 After Khara too has fallen, Surpanakha flees to Lanka, a fabulous land beyond the ocean, and incites her frightful brother Ravana to avenge her.
-At the same time, she describes to him the beauty of Sita in exquisite terms, and incites him to gain possession of her and to make her his wife.
+At the same time, she describes to him the beauty of Sita in exquisite terms and incites him to gain possession of her and to make her his wife.
 Propelled by lust and anger, Ravana races off through the air in his golden chariot, across the ocean to where his friend, the Rakshasa Maricha, is living as a powerful ascetic.
 With Maricha’s aid, and through magical deception, be succeeds in parting Sita from her protectors and abducting her.

 As he bears her away on his chariot through the air, Sita cries loudly for help.
 The vulture Jatayus, an old friend of Dasharatha’s, comes flying along.
-He manages to smash Ravana’s chariot, but is finally overcome.
+He manages to smash Ravana’s chariot but is finally overcome.
 The Ravana catches Sita and flies away again with her.
 As she is borne flying through the air, the flowers fall from her hair, and the jeweled bands slip from her feet, falling to the ground.
-The trees, their branches rustling in the wind, seem to call to her: “Don’t be afraid!”
-The lotuses droop their heads, as if mourning for their beloved friend.
+The trees, their branches rustling in the wind, seem to call her: “Don’t be afraid!”
+The lotuses droop their heads as if mourning for their beloved friend.
 Lions, tigers, and other beasts of the forest run raging behind her shadow on the ground.
 Even the hills, tears cascading down their faces, their peaks upraised like beseeching hands to the sky, appeared to moan for Sita.
-And the sun itself grew pale, its radiance dimmed, at the sight of Sita being carried away, as if lamenting: “There is no more justice, no truth, no righteousness, no innocence, if Ravana steals Sita, the wife of Rama.”
+And the sun itself grew pale, its radiance dimmed, at the sight of Sita being carried away as if lamenting: “There is no more justice, no truth, no righteousness, no innocence if Ravana steals Sita, the wife of Rama.”

 But Ravana carried her off across the ocean to Lanka, where he shut her in his harem.
-Then he conducts her round his palace, shows her all its splendors, and describes to her the immeasurable riches and marvels over which he rules.
+Then he conducts her round his palace, shows her all its splendors and describes to her the immeasurable riches and marvels over which he rules.
 With coaxing words he tried to persuade her to become his wife.
 But Sita answered indignantly that she would never break faith with Rama by allowing him to embrace her.
 Enraged, Ravana warned that, if she does not yield herself to him within twelve months, he would enjoy her in another fashion.
-Then he imprisoned her in a grotto, and left her under the strict guard of the ogresses.
+Then he imprisoned her in a grotto and left her under the strict guard of the ogresses.

-Meanwhile Rama and Lakshmana returned to find their hut empty.
+Meanwhile, Rama and Lakshmana returned to find their hut empty.
 In vain they seek Sita in the forest.
 In horror, Rama raises a bitter lament, searching vainly in the forest for Sita.
 He questions the trees, the rivers, the hills, and the animals, but none can give him news of Sita.
-At last they find the flowers and ornaments that fell from Sita as she passed; then they come upon the ruins of Ravana’s chariot, his weapons, and the signs of a struggle.
+At last, they find the flowers and ornaments that fell from Sita as she passed; then they come upon the ruins of Ravana’s chariot, his weapons, and the signs of a struggle.
 Rama fears that Sita has been killed, and in his delirium, he declares his intention of destroying the whole world: He will fill the air with his arrows, stay the wind in its course, annihilate the sun’s rays and envelop the earth in darkness, hurl down the summits of the mountains, dry up the lakes, destroy the ocean, uproot the trees, even destroy the gods themselves if they do not give him back his Sita.
 At last, Lakshmana is able to calm his raving and to continue the search.